 It comes with a supplementary 4.5 cup small bowl that is just the right size for small batches of nut butters.
 The control method is electronic touchpad buttons, and there is a special button for dough mixing.
 It also has a powerful 1000-watt motor and a dough blade and slicing disc.

 The chute is fairly wide and each piece can go into the dishwasher for cleaning.
 It is made of a heavy die-cast aluminum rather than stainless steel.
 This is a good midrange option for people who want quality but do not need a large amount of attachments they’ll not make use of.

 The motor has a 20-year warranty and the whole unit has a 3 year limited warranty.
-This is a food processor that you can expect to last and feel confident about purchasing.
+This is a nut butter machine that you can expect to last and feel confident about purchasing.
 It’s also a little cuter than the other Cuisinart…but that isn’t difficult!